aedanmc/travelo-hey/reports/Week3.md

         - Figured out MySQL database on GCP and implemented our tables
         - Started using GH Project Tracker
         - Developed Scrum procedure documentation
-        - Figured out how to deploy project
+        - Figured out how to deploy project using App Engine API
     - Issues:
         - None at this time
 3. Plans and Goals for Next Week